city1337/moronnnn/README.md

 > game exploiting
 -------------------------------------------------------------------
-- in the future im hoping i get to learn
+- in the future im interested in
  > HTML

  > malware research